blmayer/gwi/README.md

 GWI stands for Git Web Interface, that is it delivers a ready to use visualization and management tool atop of your git repositories.

-With GWI you can easily host your single user git platform customized to your needs.
+With GWI you can easily host your own git platform customized to your needs.
 Some features are:

 - Easy to setup